7 Invaluable Lessons I Learned From Hailey Bieber’s Makeup Artist

 Underpainting isn’t exactly new.
 Mary first came across the popular technique in makeup artist Kevyn Aucoin’s book Making Faces, published in 1999, but thanks to TikTok it’s now everywhere again.
 Underpainting consists of strategically applying cream products such as bronzer, blush and highlighter, then layering foundation over the top.
 The result is more of a unified makeup look — as though you’re glowing from within.

-Begin with a cream highlighter, like Fenty Beauty Match Stix Shimmer Skinstick, £23.
+Begin with a cream highlighter, like Fenty Beauty Match Stix Shimmer Skinstick, $48.
 Mary applies highlighter high up on the cheekbone for a "lifted and snatched" look, then swipes it underneath the jaw and at the outer corner of the eyes (extending up to the temples).
-Apply your chosen cream contour, bronzer or blush where you usually would, then take a dense brush or a damp Beautyblender, £17, to blend everything out slightly.
+Apply your chosen cream contour, bronzer or blush where you usually would, then take a dense brush or a damp Beauty Blender, to blend everything out slightly.
 A light layer of foundation is all you need to complete things, though you can always add extra bronzer, blush or highlighter for more of an impact.

 One thing Mary wouldn’t do is use powder products for underpainting.
 When applying these underneath something like a liquid foundation, you’ll likely end up creating a bit of a muddy mess, she warned.
 Stick to cream or liquid products and if you want to set things in place, finish with a light dusting of translucent powder over the top.